gracious-tech/copy.church/src/publish/book/index.md

 #### Draft2Digital

-- Wide distribution to many online retailers including Amazon, Apple Books, B&N, Smashwords, and others
+- Wide distribution to many online retailers including Amazon, Apple Books, B&N, and others

 - User-friendly interface and they allow you to offer your ebook for free across most platforms